stijn-dejongh/lovecraft_public_domain/manuscript/unknown_kadath.md

 Two nights and two days the galleon sailed over the Cerenerian Sea, sighting no land and speaking but one other vessel.
-Then near sunset of the second day there loomed up ahead the snowy peak of Aran with its gingko-trees swaying on the lower slopes, and Carter knew that they were come to the land of Ooth-Nargai and the marvellous city of Celepha&iuml;s.
+Then near sunset of the second day there loomed up ahead the snowy peak of Aran with its gingko-trees swaying on the lower slopes, and Carter knew that they were come to the land of Ooth-Nargai and the marvellous city of Celephaîs.
 Swiftly there came into sight the glittering minarets of that fabulous town, and the untarnished marble walls with their bronze statues, and the great stone bridge where Naraxa joins the sea.
 Then rose the green gentle hills behind the town, with their groves and gardens of asphodels and